-Tokyo is the ultimate city of contrasts, where ancient and ultra-modern coexist in a perfect balance.
-From its neon-lit streets and towering skyscrapers to serene temples and lush gardens, Tokyo never fails to mesmerize visitors with its energy and diversity.
+Tokyo is the ultimate city of contrasts, where ancient and ultra-modern coexist in perfect balance.
+From neon-lit streets and towering skyscrapers to serene temples and lush gardens, Tokyo never fails to mesmerize visitors with its energy, diversity, and attention to detail.

 Shinagawa and Shinagawa station

 Shinagawa Station, located in the Shinagawa district of Tokyo, is one of the city’s major transportation hubs.
-If you travel via bullet train, Tokyo and Shinagawa stations are the only two stations serving bullet trains.
+If you travel via bullet train, Tokyo, Ueno, and Shinagawa stations are the three main Shinkansen stations in central Tokyo.

 We stayed in a universal room on the 22nd floor of the main tower.
-The room was great and very convenient after a long flight, but it did not have a roll-in shower.
-Instead, it had a shower chair and drains outside the bathtub, like most hotels in Japan.
+The room was comfortable and very convenient after a long flight, though it did not have a roll-in shower.
+Instead, like many universal hotel rooms in Japan, it featured a shower chair and drains outside the bathtub.
 Here’s the link to the room on the Japanese website.

 Asakusa